Sedilia: Symbolism and meaning

-Comparative architecture of sedilia
+Comparative sedilia styles

-Although sedilia is often viewed as an example of English furniture, it belongs to a clerical tradition.
-In Europe, the forms, location and symbolic meanings are different.
-The development of sedilia reflects the consideration of clerical principles, architecture styles and aesthetic of churches in the evolving process of church interiors during the Middle Ages.

-The classical triple sedilia with each arched seats equipped with individual frameworks design, which is rare in Europe.
-Such inner-embedded seats appeared at the end of the 12th century, originally as simple niches like Kirkstall Abbey, later evolving as delicate and elaborate micro-architectural features in the Gothic ages.
-In contrast, plenty of Abby in Europe tend to offer movable wooden chairs or benches for officiating clergy without the same deeply integrated presentation.
+The classical English triple sedilia with each arched seat equipped with individual frameworks design, is rare in mainland Europe.
+Such integral seats appeared at the end of the 12th century, originally as simple niches like Kirkstall Abbey, later evolving as delicate and elaborate micro-architectural features in the Gothic ages.
+In contrast, churches in Europe tend to offer movable wooden chairs or benches for officiating clergy without the same deeply integrated presentation.
+In Europe, the forms, location and symbolic meanings of sedilia are different.

-To support such architectural diversity, many visual records are offered of sedilia at English churches, including Chatham, Tilty and Rochester, which were shot before repair or decoration, presenting its diversity in integration with surrounding features like ornament, materials and piscina.

-In England, the classical sedilia often shows as three stone niches in the south wall of the church.
-The setting was famous between the 13th century and to 14th century especially in English parish churches as a distinctive standard.
+In England, the classical sedilia is three stone niches in the south wall of the church.
+The arrangement was especially favoured between the 13th and 14th centuries; distinctively, in English parish churches this was the standard.
 The sedilia is not only functional, but also a part of the church building.
-The style is consistent with blind dado arcading in the big churches.
+English sedilia lack ergonomic elements like armrests and back supports enjoyed by thrones and stalls.
+Its holy and functional expressions rely more on architectural vocabulary like arches, gables and moulding.
+The sedilia is always located to the south of the altar, the Epistle side (liturgical south); this is rooted in tradition both symbolically and liturgically.
+Piscinae for baptism are often located to the liturgical south, but may be placed anywhere in the church.
+This difference reflects the sedilia's distinctive status in English settings.

 In contrast, sedilia in Europe is simpler and more flexible, usually seen as a moveable wood seat and a single niche.
-Some sedilia is seen as stone and wood armchairs.
-For example, in Johanneskirche, Germany, it has a wooden sedilia with carved figurative elements created in the early 14th century, and in Boppard and Ennetach, it has witnessed the cubicle-like wooden sedilia influenced by the Florid Gothic style.
-The seating is usually set interdependent and close to the form of furniture rather than architecture, reflecting flexible liturgical arrangement.
+Some sedilia were stone and wood armchairs.
+For example, in Johanneskirche, Germany, there is a wooden sedilia with carved figurative elements created in the early 14th century, and in Boppard and Ennetach, a cubicle-like wooden sedilia influenced by the Florid Gothic style.
+The seating is usually independent of the church structure and close to the form of furniture rather than architecture, reflecting flexible liturgical arrangement.